Control Surfaces for Lightroom Wedding Editing

 Like the Loupedeck Live, you can have multiple different profiles set up for any given app, and the small screen on the Core module tells you which is active.
 So, for instance, you could have a "culling" profile with the controls configured best for evaluating, rating, and comparing images, a "develop" profile with buttons and dials set up for your typical normal editing needs, then maybe a "color" profile for detailed color grading and selective color adjustments, and a "b/w" profile set up with the b/w mix parameters.

 However, unlike the Loupedeck Live, there's no screen to tell you what each of the buttons and dials do in any given profile.
-It does give you the option of changing the color that is around each individual control depending on what profile you are in, which can be marginally helpful in identifying them.
+It does give you the option of changing the color that is around each individual control depending on what profile you are in, which can be somewhat helpful in identifying the functions you have designated for each.
 Additionally, if you employ multiple profiles and use the Core module's buttons to switch between them, you can hold down one of those buttons to instantly show a diagram on your screen to remind you of what all your controls are set to.
 Of course, the goal would be to have the controls all memorized so as to be able to work without having to look, but it would be nice to have the on-screen reminder handy just in case.
 I keep my controls pretty simple though, with everything I most commonly use set up on one Lightroom profile.

 In addition to configuring my Monogram Studio setup with an additional Dial module (for a total of 9 dials), a feature that really helps facilitate not having to frequently switch profiles is how most of the controls can have multiple functions that are all instantly and easily accessible depending on how you interact with them.
 For instance, a button can have a certain action defined for when it is pressed, and a different action for when it is long-pressed (held down for a bit rather than pressed and immediately released).
 Dials not only have the expected turning function and can act buttons when pushed (which is not uncommon among these types of devices), they also have a separate "turn while pushed" function, which means one dial can adjust two different parameters (for example, turn to adjust Clarity, turn while pushed to adjust Texture), effectively doubling the number of dials at your fingertips.
-That being said, the buttons are a bit hard to push, so turn-while-pushed is best for your lesser-used settings.
+That being said, the buttons are a bit stiff and hard to push, which makes turning them when pushed a bit difficult, so turn-while-pushed is best for your lesser-used settings.

 The modular configurability of this system comes at a fairly hefty price.
 The Studio Console set currently sells for $499, which comes with two Dial modules (with three dials each), one Button module (with three buttons), an Orbiter module, and a Core module (which has a small screen, and two buttons).